idaholab/moose/modules/solid_mechanics/doc/content/source/materials/ComputeStrainIncrementBasedStress.md

 \end{equation}
 where $\boldsymbol{\epsilon}^{mech}$ is the mechanical strain and
 $\boldsymbol{\epsilon}^{inel}$ is the inelastic strain.
-In the tensor mechanics module mechanical strain is defined as the sum of the elastic and inelastic (e.g. creep and/or plasticity) strains.
+In the solid mechanics module mechanical strain is defined as the sum of the elastic and inelastic (e.g. creep and/or plasticity) strains.

 ## Example Input File

-!listing modules/tensor_mechanics/test/tests/plane_stress/weak_plane_stress_incremental.i block=Materials/stress
+!listing modules/solid_mechanics/test/tests/plane_stress/weak_plane_stress_incremental.i block=Materials/stress

 !syntax parameters /Materials/ComputeStrainIncrementBasedStress